inventhouse/smallmachine/README.md

 More
 ----
 ### Reading the Code
-The best way to really understand how it works is to read the code.
+The best way to fully understand how it works is to read the code.
 The implementation really is very small - just under 70 lines of code (plus another ~40 lines of comments and blanks) - and the core evaluation engine is under a dozen lines in the `try` block of `StateMachine.__call__`; I think most use-cases I've had for it were bigger than the StateMachine class itself.

 The two trickiest aspects of Python I use are `for...else` to raise `ValueError` if no rule accepted the input, and `**context` to make a lot of different information available to tests and actions while allowing them to pluck out just what they need and ignore the rest.
-For the second, it's important to understand how parameters in Python really work, particularly how "required" and "optional" parameters in a definition are distinct from "positional" and "keyword" arguments in a call.
+For the second, it's important to understand how parameters in Python actually work; particularly how "required" and "optional" parameters in a definition are distinct from "positional" and "keyword" arguments in a call.
 I definitely recommend looking at the helpers and examples to see how useful this can be.

 Note that there is only the `StateMachine` class, I found no use for "State" nor "Rule/Transition" classes, they just made things more complicated and less powerful; frankly I'm puzzled that every other state machine module I've looked at on PyPI uses such constructs.